-On March 3, 2010, the Company granted an aggregate of 20,000 restricted stock units (RSUs) to its outside directors with an aggregate fair value of \$283,400, which will vest at a rate of 5,000 shares per quarter on the last day of each quarter in 2010, provided that the recipient is serving as a director on the applicable vesting date.
-The Company recognized compensation expense of \$71,000 and \$142,000 in the three- and six-month periods ending July 3, 2010, respectively, associated with these RSUs.
-On March 3, 2010, the Company also granted to its outside directors an aggregate of 40,000 RSUs with an aggregate fair value of \$566,800, which will only vest and compensation expense will only be recognized upon a change in control as defined in the Company's 2006 equity incentive plan.
-The 40,000 RSUs will be forfeited if a change in control does not occur during the period beginning on the first day of the second quarter of 2010 and ending on the last day of the first quarter of 2015.
+The Company recognized compensation expense of \$53,000 and \$195,000 in the three- and nine-month periods ending October 2, 2010, respectively, associated with restricted stock units (RSUs) granted to its outside directors, which vest in quarterly installments through the end of 2010.
+The Company also has outstanding an aggregate of 30,000 RSUs granted to its outside directors with an aggregate fair value of \$425,100, which will only vest and compensation expense will only be recognized upon a change in control as defined in the Company's 2006 equity incentive plan.
+The 30,000 RSUs will be forfeited if a change in control does not occur prior to the last day of the first quarter of 2015.

-10. Stock-Based Compensation (continued)
+11. Stock-Based Compensation (continued)